Antonio417/Antonio417/README.md

 ## Hi there, I'm Antonio 👋

+- 🌏 I'm Currently based in Melbourne,Australia
 - 🔭 I’m currently studying Electrical and Computer Systems Engineering at Monash University
-- 🏢 I'm currently on an internship under Data Science and Artificial Intelligence Department, building a GAN model to generate humanoid collage art from construction tool parts
+- 🏢 I'm on an internship under Data Science and Artificial Intelligence Department, building a GAN model to generate humanoid collage art from construction tool parts
+- 📖 I'm a deep learning engineer and a part of the training team at Monash DeepNeuron
-- 🌱 I’m currently exploring Machine Learning, Computer Vision, Data Analysis and Artificial Intelligence
+- 🌱 Interested in learning Machine Learning, Computer Vision, Data Analysis and Artificial Intelligence
 - ⚡ Things I love beside Coding:
   *	Songwriting 🎸
   * Basketball 🏀